A Buyer’s Guide to Brushed Matte and Satin Finish Wedding Rings

 The brushed matte finish is very popular.
 It gives an understated appearance and light is diffused by the sheen, contrasting with mirror polished edges.

 Due to the even, consistent finish, the first marks, and scratches will be more apparent until the wear begins to even out.
 Satin finish wedding rings eventually polish naturally with wear.
 Mirror polished wedding rings gradually wear to a less shiny finish in the opposite way.
-Both finishes can be re-applied or reversed at any time at a relatively small cost.
+We apply both finishes and re-finish wedding rings at any time with either type.

 The brushed finish remains very popular.
 Grooms often choose this finish since it has a more subtle effect, not so shiny as the mirror finish.
-The effect produces a more tactile surface.
-A combination of both mirrored and satin finished can also be applied to wedding rings.
+Many buyers love the feel of the a matte finish.
+A combination of both mirrored and satin-finished works very well for many wedding rings.

 How much does a matte finish cost?